faisalmemon/ios-crash-dump-analysis-book/examples/train_thermal_crash_ios/temperature_crash_explanation.md

 Unknown thread crashed with unknown flavor: 5, state_count: 1
 ```

-This has been seen for cases where the system terminates the app for resource related reasons.
+This can been seen for cases where the system terminates the app for resource related reasons.

 From looking up the thread flavor in the Darwin XNU code, we see:
 ```
 #define THREAD_STATE_NONE		5
 ```

 @threadstatus

 So it just means that this is not something of concern.
 The Crash Report tool could do with improvement to catch this case.